Underground hydrogen storage: a crucial link in the energy transition

 International collaboration

 Globally, underground hydrogen storage is a key technology in the transition to renewable energy.
-Serge van Gessel, senior adviser at the Geological Survey of the Netherlands (GDN), part of TNO, coordinates an International Energy Agency programme: the Technology Collaboration Programme.
+Serge van Gessel, senior adviser at the Geological Survey of the Netherlands (GDN), part of TNO, coordinates a task on underground hydrogen storage within the Hydrogen Technology Collaboration Programme of the International Energy Agency programme.

 From laboratory to practice

 Ongoing laboratory studies and modelling are giving us a clearer picture of the technical challenges of underground hydrogen storage.
 The next step is to test and verify these findings and insights on a larger scale.
-To this end, we are working with partners on a demonstration project in Austria to store hydrogen into a small gas field.
+To this end, we are working with partners on the European project EUH2STARS to demonstrate underground storage of hydrogen into a small gas field in Austria.

 TNO is involved in several work streams of this project: